SK8-PTY-LTD/SK8Tech_Document/en/portfolio/taratours.md

 ## Insights
 ### Some Insightful Highlights from the Requirments.
-Amenities and Supplies
-Amenities and supplies were equally ranked as top concerns when planning or preparing for a  camping trip.
-Reservations

-Activities

-Safety
+98% of users travel with their smartphone always.
+59% of users follow a budget while they are traveling.
+81% of users go by word of mouth for activitys and planning traveling 98% of users pre-book accommodations before leaving for a road trip.

 ## The Plan
 ### Main Concerns